coup321/NHAMCS_hypertension/readme.md

 The National Health Ambulatory Medical Care Survey (NHMACS) is an annual national dataset representative of ED visits and resulting hospitalization.
-Each year the National Center for Health Statistics develops the NHAMCS data collection from.
+Each year the National Center for Health Statistics develops the NHAMCS data collection form.
 Trained staff then abstract data from patient charts.
 Using a multi-stage probability sampling design, the dataset captures a representative sample of ALL visits to non-federal hospitals in the United States (US).